 - Comminuted Fracture: Bone has broken into a number of pieces.

 As important as determining the best course of action for immediate recovery is determining the likelihood of long-term medical complications.
 Failure to identify future medical needs can impact your claim and leave unavailable the resources necessary for future medical treatment, lost wages and pain and suffering.

-If your or a loved one has been injured in a Massachusetts accident, contact the Boston personal injury lawyers and wrongful death attorneys at the Law Offices of Jeffrey S. Glassman today for a free and confidential consultation to discuss your rights.
+If your or a loved one has been injured in a Massachusetts accident, contact the Boston personal injury lawyers and wrongful death attorneys at Jeffrey Glassman Injury Lawyers today for a free and confidential consultation to discuss your rights.
 There is no fee unless we are successful in making a recovery on your behalf.